github/developer.github.com/content/v3/oauth.md

 This method will create a new authorization for the specified OAuth application, only if an authorization for that application doesn't already exist for the user.
+(The URL includes the 20 character client ID for the OAuth app that is requesting the token.)
 It returns the user's token for the application if one exists.
 Otherwise, it creates one.

     PUT /authorizations/:client_id

 ### Input

-client_id
-: **String** - The 20 character OAuth app client key for the app that is requesting the token.

 client_secret
-: **String** - The 40 character OAuth app client secret for which to create the token.
+: **String** - The 40 character OAuth app client secret associated with the client ID specified in the URL.

 scopes
 : _Optional_ **array** - A list of scopes that this authorization is in.